lennylv/eCRRNN/README.md

 **/data**: all data files

-​    one-vec.dat  Sequence coding vectors where are used to map a one-hot vector to  a densed vector.
+​    one-vec.dat  Sequence coding vectors which are used to map a one-hot vector to  a densed vector.

 ​    /cb513